DaeCatt/emoji-proposal-mild-panic/PROPOSAL.md

 ### E. Petitions or "frequent requests"

-TODO: There are a few change.org petitions to add mild panic, but I haven’t been able to get their numbers.
+TODO: There are a few change.org petitions to add mild panic, but I haven't been able to get their numbers.
 Twitter has plenty of requests to add "mild panic" both to specific services and to Unicode.